 17. Stuart Stevens, top strategist, Romney 2012

 A day later, he wondered about a "support group" for "those not threatened by thuggish trust funder" Donald Trump.
 "Getting to be a small group," he tweeted.

-Madden, like some of his peers, said he could never vote for Trump.
+Madden, like some of his peers, said earlier on that he could never vote for Trump.
 If Trump is the nominee, he said, "I'm prepared to write somebody in so that I have a clear conscience."
 The results of Indiana's primary didn't change anything Madden.
 Regarding voting for Trump, "absolutely not," he told the Daily Beast.

 Mehlman, who ran Pres.
-George W. Bush's re-election campaign, tweeted his scorn for Trump on Monday.
+George W. Bush's re-election campaign, tweeted his scorn for Trump after the David Duke debacle.
 "Leaders don't need to do research to reject Klan support #NeverTrump," he posted, linking to a New York Times article in which Pres.
 Ronald Reagan spurned the KKK.

 "Couldn't vote for Trump, couldn't vote for Hillary," Kristol told The Daily Caller in an email published December 1.
 Kristol later told The New Yorker on Friday that he would like to see another conservative candidate run against Trump if he becomes the nominee.
 "I've been Sherman-esque—and more!," he wrote to The New Yorker in an email, "since I've said I would try to recruit a real conservative to run as a fourth (Bloomberg being the third) party candidate."